ZOKEYE/TIP/train/README.md

 # Training details

-## 1. RBV Model Training
+## 1. TSV Model Training

 ### 1.1 input folder
-The input file for training is placed in this folder by default, and we provide the template file ***[train/input/sample_RBV_dataset.xlsx](./input/sample_RBV_dataset.xlsx)*** as an example, including the "Gene Name" column, the "UTR Sequence" column, and the "Actual Activity" column.
+The input file for training is placed in this folder by default, and we provide the template file ***[train/input/sample_TSV_dataset.xlsx](./input/sample_TSV_dataset.xlsx)*** as an example, including the "Gene Name" column, the "UTR Sequence" column, and the "Actual Activity" column.
 - The "Gene Name" column is used to uniquely specify each UTR sequence.
 Please notice that gene name cannot be underlined or duplicated.
 - The "UTR Sequence" column is used for model training, must be 25nt in length, and cannot contain any letters other than "ATUCG".
 - The "Actual Activity" column is used to provide the training label for each sequence.